codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 This is the recommended approach when using Helm.
 First you package and push the Helm chart in a repository and then you deploy it to your cluster.
 This way your Helm repository shows a registry of the applications that run on your cluster.
 You can also re-use the charts to deploy to other environments (described later in this page).

-IMAGE HERE
+{% include image.html
+lightbox="true"
+file="/images/kubernetes-helm/best-practices/basic-helm-pipeline.png"
+url="/images/kubernetes-helm/best-practices/basic-helm-pipeline.png"
+alt="Basic Helm application pipeline" caption="Basic Helm application pipeline" max-width="70%"
+%}

 The Helm chart can be either in the same GIT repository as the source code (as shown above) or in a different one.
 Note that this workflow assumes that you [have attached a Helm repository]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/#step-4---import-the-helm-configuration-in-your-pipeline-definition) configuration in the pipeline.

 If you use the [Codefresh Helm repository]({{site.baseurl}}/docs/new-helm/managed-helm-repository/) you can see all your releases from the Codefresh UI.

-IMAGE here.
+{% include image.html
+lightbox="true"
+file="/images/kubernetes-helm/best-practices/helm-catalog.png"
+url="/images/kubernetes-helm/best-practices/helm-catalog.png"
+alt="Helm application catalog"
+caption="Helm application catalog"
+max-width="70%"
+%}

-This approach allows you also to reuse the Helm charts.
+This approach allows you also to reuse Helm charts.
 After you publish a Helm chart, in the Helm repository you can deploy it to another environment (with a pipeline or manually) using different values.

 ### Separate Helm pipelines